stephband/midi/README.md

 ### .input(options)

-Add an input node to the route.
+Add a MIDI input node to the route.
 Automatically requests MIDI access and finds the relevant port, if it exists.

     var route = MIDI().input({ port: 'Port 1' });